What Happens if the Cerebellum is Damaged?

 Cerebellar Stroke

 A cerebellar stroke, also known as cerebellar stroke syndrome, occurs when a blood vessel leading to the cerebellum ruptures or becomes blocked.
-Examples of blood vessels that feed the cerebellum include the superior cerebellar artery, posterior inferior cerebellar artery, and the anterior inferior cerebellar artery.
+Examples of blood vessels that feed the cerebellum include the superior cerebellar artery, the posterior inferior cerebellar artery, and the anterior inferior cerebellar artery.
 If any of these arteries become blocked by a blood clot or plaque, a cerebellar stroke can certainly occur.

 Symptoms of a Cerebellar Stroke